brookite/brookite/README.md

 # Hi, I am Dmitry (Brookit) 💻☕

-I am interested in backend development, mainly in Python.
-I also like Java and C#.
-Wrote many small projects that simplify everyday use.
-I mainly use GitHub for educational projects
+👨‍💻 I'm a software engineer with a passion for backend development, particularly in Python, Java, and C#

+🛠️ I've crafted numerous small-scale projects aimed at streamlining everyday tasks

+📚 While I primarily utilize GitHub for educational purposes, I'm also delving into the realms of data analysis and machine learning

+🔍 My repository showcases a blend of backend development projects and explorations, reflecting my diverse interests and ongoing learning journey

 <h3 align="center">Skills</h3>
 <p align="center">